 Deduction Maximizer: TaxAct's Deduction Maximizer guides you step by step through the process of completing your return in a way that helps you uncover additional tax advantages and helps you maximize your deductions by checking dozens of additional deductions we know from experience folks don't think to look for.
 Each deduction you claim may reduce the amount of tax you owe, resulting in a lower IRS bill overall.

 All-Inclusive Bundle: All-inclusive is a collection of select products and services that may be used to enhance your DIY 1040 tax preparation and filing experience.
-The offer does not include additional state(s) returns.
-If you choose to pay for your bundle using Refund Transfer, then the Refund Transfer is no additional cost to you and will be included in the bundle price.
-Percent savings based on a la carte pricing.
-Final price, including added sales taxes, is determined at the time of filing and subject to change without notice.
+Additional state(s) returns are not included.
+If you choose to pay for your bundle using Refund Transfer, then the Refund Transfer will be included in the bundle price at no additional cost.
+Percent savings based on TaxAct a la carte pricing.
+Offer may not be combined with other offers.

 Audit Defense: See Audit Defense provided by Tax Protection Plus (PDF) for further details of services and requirements.
 May not apply to certain forms and credits.
 Certain customers may not qualify for services based on past tax audit history, residency, or other factors.
 Audit Defense is not insurance.
 Audit Defense is subject to terms and conditions (PDF) located on Tax Protection Plus's website.